-If you are moving house or flat, you must leave the recycling bins supplied to that property for the next owners or tenants.
+If you are moving house or flat, you must leave the rubbish and recycling bins supplied to that property for the next owners or tenants.

 How do I get my rubbish bags?

-The wheelie-bins aren't owned by residents, but are allocated by the Councils to reside at an individual property (rateable unit).
-All bins have a unique ID that can be scanned to identify what property the wheelie-bin is allocated to.
+The bins are not owned by residents, but are allocated by Council to reside at an individual property (or rateable unit).
+All wheelie-bins have a unique ID that can be scanned to identify what property the bin is allocated to.
 If a wheelie-bin is misplaced or stolen, we can find out where it belongs if it is recovered at another address.

 How can I tow my wheelie-bin to the kerbside?